santhosh7403/realword-app-leptos-axum-sqlite/README.md

 Once application started, access application from you web browser [ localhost:3000 ](http://localhost:3000/)

 To showcase the app and test, some sample users and data are populated.
 User names 'user1' to 'user5' are available and password is same as username.
-In case if you want to remove this data, you may delete the 'basedata' files inside migrations folder before build and run.
+In case if you want to remove this data, you may delete the 'basedata' files inside migrations folder and setup database as explained in [ database readme ](https://github.com/santhosh7403/realword-app-leptos-axum-sqlite/blob/main/README_DATABASE.md).